tawnkramer/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

+Here is a birds eye view to see one example of the curves created randomly.
+The road textures were taken from screen shots of the Udacity simulation in Unity from their [open source tree](https://github.com/udacity/self-driving-car-sim).
+The same vehicle was used and the camera coordinates matched.

 ![alt text][image6]

 Then I repeated this process on track two in order to get more data points.

-As we load images, we can optionally augment them in some manner that doesn't
-    change their underlying meaning or features.
+As we load images, we can optionally augment them in some manner that doesn't change their underlying meaning or features.
 This is a combination of brightness, contrast, sharpness, and color PIL image filters applied with random settings.
 Optionally a shadow image may be overlayed with some random rotation and opacity.
 We flip each image horizontally and supply it as a another sample with the steering negated.

 ![alt text][image7]

 After the collection process, I had 120K data points.
-I then preprocessed this data by ...
+I experimented with image augmentation.
+But this yielded no appreciable improvement in performence in this simlulated environment.
+In real work scenerios, I have experienced that image augmentation greatly improvmes it's ability to generalize.
+But in this setting, it only slowed the training process and ultimately not used.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.